Conformal scattering of the Maxwell-scalar field system on de Sitter space: Results

 \section{Results}

-We prove small data energy estimates of all orders of differentiability $m$ between $\scri^-$ and $\scri^+$ of de Sitter space for the conformally invariant Maxwell-scalar field system and show the existence of small data scattering operators $\mathscr{S}_m$ for all $m \geq 2$.
+We prove small\footnote{See, however, \cite{Taujanskas2019} for an extension to large data.} data energy estimates of all orders of differentiability $m$ between $\scri^-$ and $\scri^+$ of de Sitter space for the conformally invariant Maxwell-scalar field system and show the existence of small data scattering operators $\mathscr{S}_m$ for all $m \geq 2$.
 These estimates rely crucially on the subcritical nature of the nonlinearity of the Maxwell-scalar field system in four dimensions.
 We find that, using a careful choice of gauge, it is possible to control all components of the Maxwell potential and the scalar field, and close the estimates using a nonlinear Gr\"onwall inequality.
 We may initially state the main theorem as follows.
 The full statements of the main theorems can be found in \Cref{sec:maintheorems}.

 Consider the Penrose diagram of de Sitter space and an initial surface $\Sigma \simeq \mathbb{S}^3$, as depicted in \Cref{fig:square}.

 \begin{theorem} For any $m \in \mathbb{N}$, the $H^m \oplus H^{m-1}$ norm on null infinity of the rescaled solution of the Maxwell-scalar field system is equivalent to the $H^m \oplus H^{m-1}$ norm of the initial data, provided the initial data is sufficiently small. \end{theorem}